Are EcoEnclose products compostable?

-Our 100% Recycled Poly Mailers, 88% Recycled Poly Mailers, and 32.6% Recycled Bubble Mailers are not compostable.
-They are made with traditional (petroleum-based) plastic, and we take great pride in using as much recycled plastic as humanly possible in them.
-This focus means that all of the virgin plastic being used in the world can be recycled into something useful in its second or third life.
-These mailers are 100% recyclable, and can be dropped off at almost any grocery recycling drop off for plastic bags.
+Our 100% Recycled Poly Mailers, and 50% Recycled Bubble Mails are not compostable.
+They are made with traditional (petroleum-based) plastic, and we take great pride in using as much recycled plastic as possible.
+This focus means that all virgin plastic used worldwide can be recycled into something useful in its second or third life.
+These mailers are 100% recyclable and can be dropped off at almost any grocery recycling drop-off for plastic bags.

 Naturally compostable materials and contain minimal printing – paper, hemp, bamboo, cotton, etc. – don’t require certifications.
 That’s why you don’t need newspapers, paper towels, cotton clothing, etc, to be certified in any way (unless it is heavily printed) – you can just throw them in any decently maintained compost.
 We prefer the term “naturally biodegradable” to describe the type of materials that are entirely derived from natural fibers and aren’t chemically altered in any way.
 Any industrial composting facility that accepts paper would accept paper towels, corrugated, cardstock, paperboard boxes, etc.